The Program's Objectives

 PLEASE SAVE YOUR WORK OFTEN

-The deadline for applications for 2017 is 11:59 p.m.
-Eastern Standard Time on November 15, 2017.
+The deadline for applications for each calendar year is 11:59 p.m.
+Eastern Standard Time on November 15.
 Applicants will be notified of funding decisions in or about January of the following year.
 Please do not contact the Fund for information on funding decisions.

 IMPORTANT: You are responsible for complying with all legal and contractual requirements that may apply to the creation of your materials.
 The Alice M. Ditson Fund hereby disclaims all legal responsibility in connection with your submissions.
 In case of questions, consult your legal advisor.